“There are over 7 million borrowers in default on a federal or private student loan.”

 9. Access family funds.
 Families that have the means usually save to pay for the educations of children and grandchildren.
 If your family can support you, graciously accept the help.

 10. Be hopeful yet practical.
 The funds available for scholarships at a given school aren’t necessarily constant from year to year – amounts may vary depending on how many funded students graduate.
 So, if funding is denied to a qualified applicant once, it doesn’t mean that funding will be denied the following year.
 If you know that you’re highly qualified for a scholarship, be hopeful but also practical, and don’t over-borrow.

 In sum, the U.S. is full of excellent colleges, universities and conservatories.
 By using these ten guidelines, any capable student can graduate well-educated and free of encumbering debt.

 Determine entry-level salaries (essential for setting a debt limit):

-Trends in College Pricing, published by the College Board
+• Trends in College Pricing, via the College Board

-*For more information about music and arts graduates, see the Strategic National Arts Alumni Project (SNAAP).
+*For more information about the earnings of music and arts graduates, see the Strategic National Arts Alumni Project (SNAAP).

 © 2013 Gerald Klickstein